tylerjchuba/soar-behaviors/README.md

 For more information on writing your own steps to use for this library, read this [tutorial](https://behave.readthedocs.io/en/stable/tutorial.html#python-step-implementations).

+## Extending Library Steps
+By default, Behave will automatically parse and recognize any new files or steps written inside of the `features/steps` directory.
+It is highly recommended that forks of this repository create new step files within that directory versus overwriting shared community steps.

 ## Installation and Setup
 The behave library requires [soarsdk](https://github.com/tylerjchuba/soarsdk) as an installation.